Why KPI definition is important

 Paper form or spreadsheet?

-Whilst the ROKS KPI Canvas is shown as a sheet, one that’s designed to be printed off and scribbled on, it’s the questions and headings that are important.
+Whilst the ROKS KPI Canvas is shown as a sheet, one that’s designed to be printed off and scribbled on as you define your KPIs, it’s the questions and headings that are important.
 You can easily build an Excel template, with each section as a heading, but I prefer to start with a paper sheet, then stuff the definitions into a spreadsheet once they are worked out.
 That’s just my preference, if you are comfortable going straight to the spreadsheet and entering the definitions - that’s fine - it will save you some time.